18F/handbook/docs/how-we-work/tools/harvest.md

 ## Introduction

 Harvest is an easy-to-use web app that allows us to track and allocate time and expenses for different projects.
-As an employee, you’re responsible for reporting your own time and expenses.
+As an employee, you're responsible for reporting your own time and expenses.
 Time should be tracked daily and in appropriate categories.
 Optional approaches include Jira and Trello integrations and a mobile app.

 ## Update Your Profile